Carlosrincong/GCP-Cloud-Engineer/Terraform/README.md

 ### Terraform WorkFlow
 -   Determine which resources are required for the project
 -   Create the configuration file with the definition of infrastructure (Infrastructure as code) with Terraform code in .tf files.

+    A Terraform configuration consists of:
+    -   A root module or root configuration file is the working directory in which Terraform commands are run.
+    -   Optional tree for child modules.
+Child modules are optional, and can be variables, outputs, providers, and so forth.
 -   Initialize terraform in the same folder as configuration file: terraform init
 -   Get and review the execution plan to achieve the infratructure defined, before the provisioning: terraform plan
 -   Create the infrastructure defined: terraform apply
 -   View the current state: terraform show

+### HCL Syntax